HawkSteak/scenedetect/README.md

 -m      sets the mode, only accepts: debug
--e      sets the end of the "intro" for the currently processing file(s), accepts a value in seconds (ex: 240) -b      adjustments logic checks for breaks, only accepts "short"
+-e      sets the end of the "intro" for the currently processing file(s), accepts a value in seconds (ex: 240) -b      adjustments logic checks for breaks, only accepts "short" -s      adjusts the starting timecode for chapters to be written, accepts a value in seconds (ex: 240)
 ```

 ### Uses for Flags